hkebbi/FortiCNAPP_POV-toolbox/AWS/CLOUD (CSPM, CIEM, UEBA)/cloud-api.md

 ---
 ---
+#### Option.2.Using FortiCNAP CLI (Interactive) Can be used for CloudShell.
+##### Example for Single AWS Account

-Note: In CloudShell there’s no local AWS profile, so Terraform will fail .
+#### Note: In CloudShell there’s no local AWS profile and the FortiCNAPP CLI Interactive will ask for innput.
-This creates a default AWS profile that points to CloudShell’s temporary IAM role credentials (no need for access keys).
+So you can create default AWS profile that points to CloudShell’s region deployment (no need for access keys as CloudShell automatically inherits your current IAM identity).
 Let’s create one properly inside your home directory in CloudShell:

 ```bash